 When my background is created with abandon, focusing on fun rhythmic movement of shapes and textures with thinner transparent brush strokes, and meant to be done in one application and then left, I am much more careful with the initial drawing and hesitant to make major changes because of the complexity of recreating the spontaneous feeling that is created in those loose layers.

-So, using my paper towel I said a tearful goodbye to those roses and commenced to move them over to the right a bit.
+So, using my paper towel, I said a tearful goodbye to those roses and began moving them to the right a bit.

 Step 2 – paint peach roses – my background is created with abandon, focusing on fun rhythmic movement of shapes and textures